0sAND1s/HCDisk/README.md

 - [name of block]: name of BASIC block, default blob file name
 - [address of execution]: address to copy the block to before execution, default 0 - no moving blob to an address, > 0 means the blob will be LDIR-ed to the specified address before execution.

+Examples:
+	bin2bas rem 1.bin run		- will create a BASIC program block, named "run" containing file "1.bin" in a REM statement bin2bas var loader run 32768	- will create a BASIC program block named "run" containing file named "loader", which will be moved to address 32768 and will be executed.

 convldr - Converts a BASIC loader to work with another storage device
 - \<.tap name>: destination TAP file name
 - \<loader type>: type of loader: TAPE, MICRODRIVE, OPUS, HCDISK, IF1COM, PLUS3, MGT Will convert the BASIC program to LOAD from a different device.
 The ones supported are mentioned.
 Is usefull for tape to disk conversion, where it also handles file naming (distinct, unique, non-empty names for disk files).

+Examples:
+	convldr dizzy1.tap HCDISK	- converts current tape file to dizzy1.tap, updating the BASIC program synthax for HC with disk.

 putif1  - Send a file or collection to IF1 trough the COM port
 - \<file name/mask>: file mask to select files for sending